shannonasmith/HP-Omen-PC-Troubleshooting/README.md

 * Restore normal Windows boot functionality
 * Recover access to a BitLocker-protected Windows installation
 * Determine why Secure Boot rejected the boot environment
+* Identify the cause of the BitLocker recovery event
 * Restore the system to a secure UEFI/Secure Boot configuration
 * Verify that BitLocker remained properly configured
 * Investigate the secondary POST loop